awsdocs/aws-doc-sdk-examples/ruby/README.md

 This code is tested using [version 3.1.2](https://www.ruby-lang.org/en/news/2022/04/12/ruby-3-1-2-released/).

-You can check your Ruby version using the following command:
+You can check your Ruby version by using the following command:
 ```bash
 ruby -v
 ```